ThomasLaukkanen/ThomasLaukkanen/README.md

-# ⚡Hi and Welcome to my Github page!⚡
+# 👋 Hi and welcome to my Github page!

 ### Here i will share awesome frontend applications that you can learn from for free. 😎